ImperialCollegeLondon/safedata_validator/docs/install/configuration.md

 package in the SAFE data ecosystem ([`safedata`](https://imperialcollegelondon.github.io/safedata/)) has been built, in order to simplify the process of querying this API for end users.

+In production use, the metadata server should be set up with a properly validated SSL certificate to allow HTTPS, and this is relatively easy using LetsEncrypt.
+However, when setting up and testing a system, requiring a valid certificate can be a road block and the SSL verification can be turned off.

 ## Configuration file location